 The CCSBT Commission meeting report in 2005 expressed concern over the current effectiveness of the ERS Working Group (Paragraph 121).
-Current issues within the ERS Working Group are summarised in paragraphs 158-167 of the CCSBT Commission meeting report from 2007.
-Disagreements amongst members on remit and mandate have continued to frustrate progress on seabird bycatch and data collection in this RFMO.
+Current issues within the ERS Working Group are summarised in paragraphs 158-167 of the CCSBT and mandate have continued to frustrate progress on seabird bycatch and data collection in this RFMO.